Patients - Chicago

 Payment Methods: While we accept many forms of payment including Visa and Apple Pay, we prefer cashless transactions at our clinic.
 Please note, we do not accept checks and cannot accept insurance at this time.

-Discounts: We offer discounts for seniors (over 60yrs), students with a valid/current ID, military personnel and veterans for acupuncture treatments or herbal consults done by Interns or Licensed Supervisors.
+Discounts: We offer discounts for seniors (over 60 years of age), students with a valid/current ID, military personnel, and veterans, for acupuncture treatments or herbal consults done by interns or licensed supervisors.

 Eating and Drinking: We ask that our patients refrain from eating and drinking in our waiting area.

-Children: Children ages 12 and under must be accompanied by an adult at all times.
-If you are receiving treatment, please provide additional adult supervision.
+Children: Children ages 18 and under must be accompanied by an adult at all times.
+We do not treat children younger than 13 years of age.

 Pets: No pets are allowed at the Clinic except for service dogs.